 Congregation Bnai Jacob

-An ethics class led by Rabbi Kornspan using A Code of Jewish Ethics Volume 1 - You Shall Be Holy by Rabbi Joseph Telushkin, continues.
+An ethics class, lead by Rabbi Kornspan using A Code of Jewish Ethics Volume 1 - You Shall Be Holy by Rabbi Joseph Telushkin, continues.
 The next class will be on Sunday, January 11 at 10:30am, with Tallit and Tefillin services at 9:30am.
 A copy of the study guide is available via email.
 RSVP to the office if you plan to attend and would like the study guide.
 The class began on December 7.

 Comedian Mike Leiderman

 “Take These Jokes, Please!”

 A history of Jewish humor with emphasis on the Borscht Belt, the breeding ground of the great Jewish stand-up comics.